isomerpages/moe-aes/_administrative-information/Secondary 1 Registration for 2024.md

 2. Please click **[HERE](https://form.gov.sg/654d98609520f100128d84b2)** to **register your child/ward by 22 Dec 2023, 5 p.m**.
 3.	**Read through the [information kit](/files/Sec_1_Registration_Info_Kit_2024_FINAL.pdf)** for key administrative information on various matters.
 4. Parents/guardians can also **book a slot for books and uniform purchase** via the link **[https://asenciobookshop.sg/](https://asenciobookshop.sg/)**. <br>
 Purchases of books and uniforms are also available in the school bookshop.
-The school bookshop is open from Mondays to Friday from 9.00 a.m. to 3.00 p.m.
+The school bookshop is open from Mondays to Thursdays from 8.30 a.m. to 3.00 p.m, Friday from 8.30a.m. to 2.30p.m.
 5. If your child/ward is eligible to take a higher-level subject (subject at a more demanding level), a Parent Gateway form will be sent to you separately.
 6. Other useful links:
 * [Annex A](/files/Annex_A__Assumption_English_School_Booklist_2024_Sec_1.pdf) – Uniform and Book Purchase Details